 This is how he sees the rest of his day going, it has not really been made worse or better for the act that he committed.

 In the final lines, he speaks to the “hitcher.”
 He tills him to “Stitch that,” a vague way of saying, “take that.”
 He feels as if what he has done is justified and that the man can “walk from there.”
 He will have to make it along the road by himself.
 It is not clear whether or not the hitchhiker survived his attack, but the speaker could not care less.

 Simon Armitage was born in 1963 in West Yorkshire, England.
 He attended Portsmouth University and received a BA in geography and later a degree in social work from Manchester University.
 Armitage would work for a few years as a probation officer before transitioning to focus on his poetry full time.

 In 1999 he was named Millennium Poet and became a Commander of the British Empire in 2010.
 More recently, in 2015 he became Oxford Professor of Poetry and two years later, the Professor of Poetry for the University of Leeds.

 Armitage has authored a number of books of poetry that have published throughout his career.
-In 2000’s he published volumes such as The Unaccompanied, Seeings Stars, and The Shout: Selected Poems.
+In the 2000’s he published volumes such as The Unaccompanied, Seeings Stars, and The Shout: Selected Poems.

 He has made the shortlist for a number of prestigious poetry awards such as the National Book Critics Circle Award, and the T.S.
 Elliot Prize.
-He has also published a number of fiction works and completed very well received translations from Middle English.
+He has also published a number of fiction works and completed very well-received translations from Middle English.